 A strong promoter of basic and primary education has been adopted for educational institutions to enhance their education standards and equip them with better infrastructure facilities.

-- Financial help to schools in tribal villages and slum areas, sponsored funds for school building, teachers' salaries, books, school uniforms and other study materials has been done. - Construction & repairs of schools building, rooms & toilets etc. - Computers will also be donated to Government schools and schools in rural remote areas promoting computer literacy. - Development of school play grounds and children parks - Scholarship to merit Tribal Students or childrens belongs to BPL families
+Financial help to schools in tribal villages and slum areas, sponsored funds for school building, teachers' salaries, books, school uniforms and other study materials has been done.
+Computers will also be donated to Government schools and schools in rural remote areas promoting computer literacy.
+School room, repairing, new room formation, salary to teachers etc will be provided.